 We closely manage and monitor feeding, breeding and fish welfare, submitting our production processes to rigorous external and internal controls.

-Thanks to these efforts, we can proudly say that Stolt Sea Farm’s products are both healthy and sustainable.
+These ongoing efforts are helping to ensure that Stolt Sea Farm’s products are both healthy and sustainable.

 The UN Sustainable Development Goals (SDGs)